 At the end of the day maybe Allenbrand did it.
 Maybe he didn’t.
 As with any arson charge it may not be as easy to prove as the media lets on.
 Due process must run its course and with that it is best not to pass judgment until the smoke has cleared.
 Literally.

 Jason Mayberry is a Tampa criminal attorney licensed in Florida and Tennessee.
 He is the founding partner of The Mayberry Law Firm located in Tampa and Clearwater, Florida.
-If you’ve been accused of a crime in Florida we are available to take your call 24 hours a day, 7 days a week at 813-444-7435 or at 727-771-3847.
+If you’ve been accused of a crime in Florida we are available to take your call from 9AM to 5PM, Monday through Friday at 813-444-7435 or at 727-771-3847.